Many parents look at discipline as a HARSH thing - a 'solemn office', when it is truly nothing more than guiding a child to see that:

 “Pull the string,” he said, “and it will follow wherever you wish.
 Push it, and it will go nowhere at all.”

 It takes a lot of work to be a leader!
-At one time or another each one of us has probably thought,
+At one time or another each one of us as parents has probably thought,

 "WHAT HAVE I GOTTEN MYSELF INTO?"